 But yet, it also ensures that you don’t take in an overabundance of protein like some people do when they use classic bodybuilding style diets.
 There is no reason to be taking in 250-300 grams of protein each day.

 At that level, it just becomes very expensive fuel that’s hard on the body to break down and digest.

-Eating too much protein can be detrimental to your mass gaining goals as the energy needed to break that down could have been better spent building up new lean muscle mass tissue.
+Overeating protein can be harmful to your mass gaining goals as the energy needed to break that down could have been better spent building up new lean muscle mass tissue.

 Furthermore, it’s also not going to provide you with a usable form of energy for the gym either.

 For those trying to build muscle on the ketogenic diet: don’t forget about electrolytes.
 These are imperative to keeping your body functioning optimally and something that we too often overlook.

 If you aren’t getting enough sodium and potassium in your diet, you’ll notice that you’re feeling fatigued, weak, and not producing the strength you need to build muscle.